DMDcoin/dmdv4migration/docs/governance.md

 ### Public transparency
 All votings are public visible, transparent and comprehensible.

-### Lock In
+### Voting

-Validators are able to vote once, but they are not able to change their decision.
+Validators are encouraged to vote early in order to display their opinion by voting for an option in a proposal.
-This enables delegators to switch to a validator that represent their opinion in time.
-It also encourages validators to do their decision early, in order to attract further delegator.
+Delegaters are encouraged to stake their funds on active validators, that vote in their favor.
+It is possible and welcomed to change this decision during the 14 day voting period, but it is also very welcomed to explain why.
+Validators are trusted by their delegators.
+Delegators that feel betrayed by the promise of their Validators, will switch to another validator.

 ### Timing

 The system alternates between 2 phases:
-* proposal
+* proposal phase
-* voting
+* voting phase

 Both take 14 days.
 During the proposal phase, new ballots can be created.